 A Self-Directed Roth individual retirement account (IRA) is an optimal way to save for retirement.
 The earnings on your investments are free from federal income tax as long as certain conditions are met.

-- A Self-Directed Roth IRA holder may withdraw the principal amounts (your contributions) invested at any time without any tax liability.
+Contributions may be made even after you are 73 years old and are not required to take distributions.
+A Self-Directed Roth IRA holder may withdraw the principal amounts and their contributions and invest at any time without tax liability.

-- You must be 59 ½ or older.
+You must be 59 ½ or older.

 Note: The above rules apply to conversions from a Traditional IRA to a Roth also.